hpsaturn/mini-tank/README.md

 # AIRobot

+**!
+In development !**

 ESP32 robot platform, the idea is join it with a [MaixPy RISC-V](https://maixpy.sipeed.com/en/) camera.
-For now the current development works with a M5StickC Joystick hat that controlling the robot via UDP using protobuf (nanopb).
+For now the current development works with a M5StickC Joystick hat that controlling the robot via ESPNow using protobuf (nanopb).
 In the robot it use a simple ESP32 board.
+Also the old version use UDP, this version right now is in a branch.

 ## TODO

 - [x] Platformio project (two sources)
-- [x] UDP channel settings in preferences lib
+- [x] UDP channel settings in preferences lib (old version)
 - [x] nanopb (protocol buffers implementation) for joystick messages
-- [x] separated OTA (joystick and robot)
+- [x] separated OTA (joystick and robot) (old version)
+- [x] ESPNow implementation isolated in a new library, [ESPNow Joystick](https://github.com/hpsaturn/espnow-joystick)
+- [x] Added in joystick a main button action for "fire"
+- [x] Added basic servo implementation with timers
+- [x] Added telemetry feedback from robot to joystick
-- [ ] MQTT channel ?
+- [ ] OTA update over ESPNow version (master)
-- [ ] SPI connection to MaxiPy nano camera
+- [ ] SPI or I2C connection to MaxiPy nano camera
 - [ ] Push AI models via proto
 - [ ] Auto navegation
 - [ ] Seek and destroy objects